Sign In

 • Unit publicity and the casting director will be assigned a hot desk if they come into the office.

-Once the production team is installed in the office, key members of the team will help other departments settle in their studio space, providing phones, keys, kettles, fridges, water coolers & the internet.
+Once the production team are installed in the office, key members of the team will help other departments settle in their studio space, providing phones, keys, kettles, fridges, water coolers & the internet.
 The other departments working during production that need their own space are:

 • Art Department.